 Symptoms may come and go, ease over time, or worsen.
 People with OCD may try to help themselves by avoiding situations that trigger their obsessions, or they may use alcohol or drugs to calm themselves.
 Although most adults with OCD recognize that what they are doing doesn’t make sense, some adults and most children may not realize that their behavior is out of the ordinary.
 Parents or teachers typically recognize OCD symptoms in children.

-If you think you have OCD, talk to your doctor about your symptoms.
+If you think you have OCD, talk to your health care provider about your symptoms.
 If left untreated, OCD can interfere in all aspects of life.

 OCD is a common disorder that affects adults, adolescents, and children all over the world.
 Most people are diagnosed by about age 19, typically with an earlier age of onset in boys than in girls, but onset after age 35 does happen.
 For statistics on OCD in adults, please see the NIMH Obsessive-Compulsive Disorder webpage.